Skip to Calculator

 The Gray Zone: What Depends on Your State

-Some work falls in the middle — legal to DIY in some states, restricted in others:
+Some work falls in the middle, legal to DIY in some states but restricted in others:

 Toilet replacement: Replacing the entire toilet is DIY-legal in most states (it's a fixture swap, not new pipe work).
 Some municipalities require permits even for toilet replacements.
 Check your local code.